 2) Percentage of income

 In 2014, the penalty is 1 percent (rising to 2 percent in 2015, 2.5 percent in 2016).
-The penalty is capped at the average cost of a Bronze plan, which the CBO estimates will be $4,500-$5,000 for an individual and $12,000-$12,500 for a family in 2016.
+The penalty is capped at the average cost of a Bronze plan, which for 2014 is $2,448 for an individual and $12,240 for a family of five; this cap will adjust annually.
 Wealthy households will be happy to know that they will pay a penalty only on that portion of their adjusted gross income “above and beyond their filing threshold,” explains the Center on Budget Policy and Priorities‘ Judy Solomon.